-Please see our Opportunities page for any paid tutor positions we are seeking for our Community (non-accredited) program, see our VET Trainers pages for any Trainer positions in our accredited program, and see our Volunteering page if you are seeking a volunteer position.
+Please see our Opportunities page for any paid tutor positions we are seeking for our Community (non-accredited) program, or VET trainer positions in our accredited program, and see our Volunteering page if you are seeking a volunteer position.

 Who can be a tutor?